Salmamohamedm/Red-Hat-Enterprise-Linux-Automation-with-Ansible-9.0/chapter 3/README.md

   Ansible Vault can encrypt any data file used by Ansible.
 This might include inventory variables, included variable files in a playbook, variable files passed as arguments when executing the playbook, or variables defined in Ansible roles.

+ >  [!Important]
+> Ansible Vault does not implement its own cryptographic functions but rather uses an external Python toolkit.
+Files are protected with symmetric encryption using AES256 with a password as the secret key.
+Note that the way this is done has not been formally audited by a third party.